 SEAVAX - WIND MAKING MACHINES

-That is 14.75 cubic meters of air per second (520 cubic feet of air per second) in a sealed tank with an internal airspace volume of around 50 cubic meters.
-Hence, the air in the chamber will rotate completely every 3.4 seconds, simulating a 100- 140mph revolving storm in 1/20th scale.
+That is 33.18 cubic meters of air per second (1,171 cubic feet of air per second) in a sealed tank with an internal airspace volume of around 50 cubic meters.
+Hence, the air in the chamber will rotate completely every 1.7 seconds, simulating as close to a 100- 150mph revolving storm in 1/20th scale as we can realistically achieve on our present budget.
 The challenge will be to configure our fans for rear, side and head on winds, and to change configuration for a revolving storm.
 The fans offer various speeds that may be fine tuned with a little electronic wizardry.

 The performance of our fans may be improved (we doubt if necessary) by changing the triple-bladed pressed aluminium fan blades for twin-bladed wooden or composite model aircraft propellers - that are far more efficient, but this is likely to require faster spinning motors or very high pitch props.